 The team is free to choose which challenge to tackle next.
 Some challenges are location-based (GPS checkpoints), while others can be completed anywhere by activating them on the screen.
 Once a challenge is completed, a new one will appear on the map.

-At the end of the leg, the team is guided to the finishing checkpoint, where they will earn bonus points based on the time spent on the leg.
+At the end of the leg, the team also receives bonus points based on their performance in the leg.

 At the end of the game, teams can be guided to a pre-arranged location, such as a venue for an evening event or celebration.